libktx/ktx/preferences/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.libktx/ktx-preferences.svg)](https://search.maven.org/artifact/io.github.libktx/ktx-preferences)

-# KTX: preference utilities
+# KTX: Preference utilities

-Utilities and extension function for LibGDX preferences.
+Utilities and extension function for libGDX preferences.

 ### Why?

-LibGDX [`Preferences`](https://github.com/libgdx/libgdx/wiki/Preferences) do not provide a consistent API for setting and getting values, and they do not support Kotlin operators either.
+Unfortunately, libGDX [`Preferences`](https://github.com/libgdx/libgdx/wiki/Preferences) do not provide a consistent API for setting and getting values, and they do not support Kotlin operators either.
 Since in principle `Preferences` work very similarly to a `Map`, ideally they should support a similar syntax - especially since in Kotlin you can take advantage of the square bracket operators.